geozeke/vbart/README.md

 volumes.
 Running the refresh command will clear those dangling containers.

-Also, when you run vbart for the first time, it creates a small (alpine-based) docker image to perform the actual backups.
+Also, when you run vbart for the first time it creates a small (alpine-based) docker image to perform the actual backups.
 This image is called `vbart_utility`.
 The refresh command also deletes the utility image, causing it to be recreated the next time you run vbart.